tgrishanina/CryptoClustering/README.md

 - Answer the following question:
 What is the impact of using fewer features to cluster the data using K-Means?

+Using fewer features does not seem to affect the elbow curve, so the number of clusters (4) remained the same.
+However, the PCA method made the clusters more distinct and easier to identify.

 ![composite_elbows.png](https://github.com/tgrishanina/CryptoClustering/blob/main/Images/composite_elbows.png)